hardenedapple/gdb-walkers/README.md

 string.
 In many pipelines that type string is a pointer.
 Many walkers can take a format marker of `{}` that marks where the string `((type)value)` is to be placed.
-In these walkers the marker can be replaced with `{.v}` or `{.t}` to use the value or type only respectively.
-Due to an implementation detail, if you are using the same item in multiple places in one sub-expression, you can't just use `{}`, but have to use `{0}` instead.
+In these walkers the marker can be replaced with `{.v}` or `{.t}` to use the value or type respectively.
 When using the value in a command that separates based on whitespace, sometimes the marker `{}` will work, but other times not.
 It depends on whether the type is `struct somestruct` or `int *`.
 To avoid surprises it's recommended to use